onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 this takes 1211ms

 What if we go even further beyond?
 By doubling the number of queries we made it take so long that I literally cancelled the request because I was sick of waiting for a response to measure it; it was over 5 minutes when I qq.
-That is legit service degredation.
+That is legit service degradation.
 Interesting to note here is that this does NOT crash the container, whilst the circular fragment DID.

 Is this even realistic? well these examples are small time baby shit with 40 recursive queries.
 A hackerone payout for a DOS using this exact same technique had over FIFTEEN THOUSAND stacked queries!